hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 The bat tank, for instance, could translate sensory inputs from a real bat into human-readable form, and then translate the human operator's decisions into actions performed by the bat.
-(Of course, this is an ethics approval minefield, but let's push on.)
+(Of course, this is an ethics approval minefield, but let's ignore this and push on.)
 If the human can successfully drive the batmobile with enough training, navigating the *umwelt* in a comparable way to a native user, I would say that its experience was human-commensurable.